Integrating ESG Options into Retirement Plans

 However, a “blind spot” often exists between an organization’s sustainability efforts and the retirement investment options it provides for a vital constituency, its own employees.
 The overwhelming majority of institutions have not yet aligned their retirement plans with their sustainability commitments.
 This is a sizable gap in the sustainability leadership of colleges and universities.

-The approximately 4,500 colleges and universities in the US alone represent a tremendous pool of retirement assets.
+The approximately 4,500 colleges and universities in the US alone represent a tremendous pool of retirement assets - totaling over $900 billion.
 Most do not have options in their retirement plans that align with their sustainability commitments or provide the opportunity for employees who want to invest in funds that align with their values.

 IEN’s Sustainable Retirements Initiative aims to identify the barriers that must be addressed in order for institutions to provide retirement options that take material ESG factors into consideration.
 There is a convergence of favorable trends—regulatory, market forces and employee demand—that make this initiative a necessary and timely opportunity.